sonatype-nexus-community/deployment-reference-architecture/README.md

-## Container Management References
+## Deployment References

-This is a repository housing references for deploying Nexus products to container management orchestrators.
+This is a repository housing references for deploying Nexus products.